Back Over/Lock In Injuries

 The average age of back over accident victims?
 Just 1-year-old.
 Children under 24 months are just beginning to walk and run.
 They are exploring their world.
 Testing their limits.
 Trying new things.
 And they don’t like being left behind!
 Safety experts refer to this as “Bye-Bye Syndrome.”
 That is, kids hear the words “bye-bye” and follow behind the person who is leaving – often without that person’s knowledge.
 The driver thinks the child is safely inside, but in fact, the child is behind the vehicle.

 Approximately 70 percent of back over injuries occur when a parent or other relative is behind the wheel.

-One of the biggest contributing issues is blind spots.
+Our Fort Lauderdale lawyers believe that one of the biggest contributing issues is blind spots.
 Every single vehicle has them, and the average blind zone is 15 to 25 feet.
 The shorter the driver, the larger the blind spot.
 The same goes for larger vehicles, including trucks, sport utility vehicles and vans, which account for 60 percent of back over accidents.